-You feel like you’ve got a grain of sand in your eye: dry eyes can be quite a burden and therefore always require effective treatment.
-The basis for this is usually the administration of eye lubricants which stabilise the tear film.
-Read here to learn how eye drops actually work, what you should look for when making a purchase and which other tips you should consider.
+Dry eyes can be quite a burden and therefore always require effective treatment.
+The basis for this is usually the administration of lubricating eye drops which stabilise the tear film.
+Read here to learn how these eye drops actually work, what you should look for when making a purchase and which other tips you should consider.

 Short and sweet: a description of dry eyes

 Dry eyes are often irritated and reddened, and they can also water and burn.
-The reason for this lies in a dysfunctional tear film, which ruptures because of dry air from the heating, for example, and so is no longer able to lubricate the surface of the eye adequately.
-This is, of course, unpleasant, but also means that the surface of the eye is no longer supplied with enough oxygen and nutrients, which in turn potentially leads to mild inflammation of the cornea and conjunctiva.
+The reason for this may lie in a dysfunctional tear film, which ruptures because of dry air from the heating, for example, and so is no longer able to lubricate the surface of the eye adequately.
+This is, of course, unpleasant, but can also mean that the surface of the eye is no longer supplied with enough oxygen and nutrients, which in turn might potentially lead to mild inflammation of the cornea and conjunctiva.

-There are many pharmaceutical forms, but the preparations are most frequently offered in the form of eye drops, less often as ointments or gels for use at night time.
+Eye drops for treating dry eyes supplement lacrimal fluid and thereby hydrate the cornea and the conjunctiva.
+There are many pharmaceutical forms – the preparations are most frequently offered in the form of eye drops, less often as ointments or gels for use at nighttime.
+There are different types of lubricating eye drops.
+Normally they consist of water, salts and other ingredients.
+There are five different substances or substance classes:

 - Polyvinyl alcohols